maxmahlke/classy/docs/tutorial.rst

     2.4500    1.2504       0.0042         4
     2.4550   -1.0000      -1.0000         0

+We ignore the uncertainty and flag columns in the following.

 Format of Spectrometric Data
 ----------------------------

-We ignore the uncertainty and flag columns in the following. ``classy`` expects the input to be transposed, i.e. the wavelength as columns and the reflectance of a single spectrum as row.
+``classy`` expects the input to be transposed, i.e. the wavelength as columns and the reflectance of a single spectrum as row.
+The wavelengths at which the spectra were observed have to be given as column headers.
 This way, we can merge several spectra into a single file, as shown below.
 Note that the file content below is formatted for readability, ``classy`` expects a ``csv`` file, i.e. comma-separated columns.

 .. code:: bash